 I always make homemade bread by hand, only because I’ve never purchased a bread maker.
-I’ve thought about getting one, but so far it’s been fine without; if you don’t have a bread maker, no worries.
-You can absolutely make this fab bread at home with a little extra elbow grease.
+I’ve thought about getting one, but so far it’s been fine without and I actually like the cathartic kneading of dough.
+You can absolutely make this magical bread at home with no special equipment at all.

 Plan ahead to allow time for rising.
 Depending on the temperature of your room, it could take a couple of hours for the dough to double.
 I like to put mine in an oven that has been slightly warmed up, which helps the rise time go a bit faster.
 No doubt, this bread is so worth it.
 You’ll be one popular baker at the dinner table.
 Enjoy!